About the Ortiz Center

 Mission

-The mission of the Ortiz Center is to create enduring partnerships and collaborations that address community-driven priorities through public-facing anthropology and humanities initiatives.
+The mission of the Ortiz Center is to create new or support existing partnerships and collaborations that address community-supported priorities through public-facing anthropology, social sciences, and humanities initiatives.

 The center is named for the late Alfonso Ortiz, UNM anthropology professor, MacArthur fellow, and native of San Juan Pueblo.
-He believed anthropology is a mirror for humanity, and that the barriers between the university and world communities must be eliminated.
+He believed anthropology is a mirror for humanity, and that the barriers between the academy and world communities should be eliminated in order to foster meaningful change in Anthropology.

-• To promote respect and appreciation for intercultural communication, cultural heritage, and the environment.
+• To promote respect and appreciation for intercultural communication, interaction, and learning, cultural heritage, and the environment.

-• To foster a new approach in anthropology that involves individuals and communities in collaboration.
+• To foster a new approach in anthropology that involves individuals and communities in collaboration with the university.

 • To encourage new forms of intercultural expression, including dance, art, visual media, exhibitions, and performances.